sophiegif/FusionCNN_hurricanes/README.md

 This code is data-specific.
 However, the blocks could be easily re-used for other problems.

+### Also included: data collection/processing functions.
+processing and collection of ERAInterm data and IBTRACS data.
+See the scripts_data_collect_process/ and the DataProcessing module.

 ## How to run it:
 1) launch the 3 separate data-stream neural network trainings:
     - script_train_0D_model.py for the simple 0D neural network